 Ambiguity is indicated by a dash in the sequence.
 The tooltip shows details of the ambiguity in square brackets, using pipe symbols to separate alternatives.
-Note that the order of the pairs and triplets is undefined, so that SP could also be PS.
+Note that the order of the pairs and triplets is undefined, so the triplets TNA, NGD, TGq or Saq can each be expanded to 6 different combinations (3x2x1).